-The Commission's net cost of operations for FY 2014 was \$86.7 million, an increase of \$3.5 million or 4.2 percent over FY 2013.
-The increase in net cost of operations was the result of more appropriations used.
-FY2013 had a rescission of \$4.1 million that resulted in less appropriations to use.
+The Commission's net cost of operations for FY 2015 was \$87.8 million, an increase of \$1.0 million or 1.2 percent over FY 2014.
+The increase in net cost of operations was the result of more operating and program expenses and less depreciation and amortization expenses.